PragatiVerma18/DRF-Interview-Prep/README.md

     - **`GenericViewSet`:** There are many GenericViewSet, the most common being `ModelViewSet`.
 They inherit from `GenericAPIView` and have a full implementation of all of the actions: list, retrieve, destroy, updated, etc.

      **[⬆ Back to Top](#table-of-contents)**

+> I have added a new section on [Django + Celery + Redis + RabbitMQ Interview Questions](https://github.com/PragatiVerma18/DRF-Interview-Prep/blob/master/django-celery-redis-interview-questions.md).
+Check it out!

 ---
 ### About Author